ringos/RingoS.github.io/_pages/about.md

 - Text summarization.
 Motivated by the current stagnation in the area of text summarization, we propose to use an error-guided fine-grained human evaluation metric to obtain empirical analysis about recent summarization research.
 The main aim is to give new views from a more comprehensive perspective.
 Hopefully, our work can somehow provide hints for future research on text summarization.
 (Under review)

-I used to visit the School of Computer Science and Software Engineering at [the University of Western Australia](https://www.uwa.edu.au/) (UWA), where I worked with [Dr. Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
-I worked on the application of Abstract Meaning Representation (AMR) and proposed to incorporate AMR with graph embeddings for paraphrase identiﬁcation task.
+In the summer of 2018, I was a research intern at the School of Computer Science and Software Engineering at [the University of Western Australia](https://www.uwa.edu.au/) (UWA), where I worked with [Dr. Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
+I also spent a great summer in [RWTH Aachen Univerisity](https://www.rwth-aachen.de/) in 2017, working on Robotics and Control Theory.

 <!--
 A data-driven personal website